 Installation Instructions for Docker Users

 BotSlayer can be installed on any server via a set of prebuilt Docker images.
-To install Docker on your server machine, please follow the instructions on the Docker website.
+However, we recommend installation on Linux servers, since the installation process is more complicated on Windows and we do not provide support to resolve the complications.
+To install Docker on your Linux server machine, please follow the instructions on the Docker website.
 To install docker-compose, please follow the instructions on this link.

 After you requested the